Skip to main content

 Herods was a king who loved to challenge nature and overcome construction challenges.
 Built for itself on its part 3 palaces, a palace of servants, a palace of guests and the northern Palace which is the most luxurious, a rock tooth especially for him, in his private palace you will see an elaborate bathhouse with a hypocaust system, in the other palaces only a cold room and a frigidarium and huge pools.

 You will be able to see catapults and sling stones, some guards promoted the following.
 At the gate is the black line of reconstruction that marks the height of the preservation of the original remains.
 The walls of the gate are decorated with polished plaster (stucco) and at the feet are the original plastered benches that were used by the guards and those waiting to enter.
-Herods took simple materials and with the help of adaptations received spectacular effects, also designed columns and headings, took simple columnar vertebrae from soft stone, coated them with clay, created grooves on them as if it were a magnificent pillar.
-Herod does not import building materials, except volcanic ash that came to the port of Caesarea, uses local materials.
+Herods took simple materials and with the help of adaptations received spectacular effects, also designed columns and headings, took simple columnar vertebrae from soft stone, coated them with clay, and created grooves on them as if they were magnificent pillars.
+Herod does not import building materials, except volcanic ash that came to the port of Caesarea, which uses local materials.

-Bathhouses are part of the Roman culture, were walking around in the nude, from the warm room to the lukewarm and cold, the heating is underfloor and therefore the ceiling was arched.
+Bathhouses are part of the Roman culture, where walking around in the nude, from the warm room to the lukewarm and cold, the heating is underfloor and therefore the ceiling was arched.
 Before Masada was a palace, there was a citadel to which the Hasmoneans escaped before the rebellion, but Herods made sure to finish the story of the Hasmoneans and kill them all creatively, of course after marring the Hasmonean Mary, as a forced enlisted King that the people never accepted, he made sure that we did not forget him thanks to her sons.
 Many years after King Herod died, Jews settled there, a group of Jews, who rebelled in the Roman Empire, or rather, fled from the Roman Empire because the commissioners corrected all sorts of regulations and offensive decrees, as part of the suppression of the Roman uprising also reached Masada, after they had already destroyed the capital city of Jerusalem and the temple that was the most important place of spiritual worship for the Jewish people and the last refuge.

 THE SIEGE OVER MASADA